Antivirus has been the default method for providing computer security for decades. The question is should it continue or what is next?

 Furthermore if Application Whitelisting is the number one method of protection, I suspect the EU GDPR (General Data Protection Regulation) and the Mandatory Breach Notification (Australian Privacy Act Amendment) may expect this level of protection applied to be appropriately secure.

 So the next question is how do you apply application whitelisting.
-In short it is technical and complex and the reason why we are working on an Application Whitelisting platform.
-If you are interested reach out and contact us to get further details.
+In short it is technical and complex and for this reason why we have built an Application Whitelisting platform.
+If you are interested check out the details of ShellProtect and request your free trial.